cedarRed123/TheCapitalWonderland/README.md

 2. You're all set!
 Everything is already configured by default so you can hop right into a new game!

 # Updating the List
+# be careful not to do this unless you mean to hard reset.
 1. **Verify files** on **Steam** or **GOG Galaxy** (only if you output your decompressed BSAs directly into your game's `Data` folder, otherwise skip to step 3).
 2. Redo the [Root Mods](#root-mods) step of [Post Installation](#post-installation) and optionally the [BSA Decompressor](#bsa-decompressor) (unless you installed it as a mod in MO2).
 3. If you added any mods you added after installation, add the [NoDelete] prefix to their name in the left pane.